Rampalamp/croziercreative-next-ts/README.md

 4. DAPP

     1. Sort out which smart contract interactions to tap into.
     2. Going to attempt making our own Web3Provider of sorts.
-Lots of options out there, Web3uiKit, Web3Modal, RainbowKit is nice also.
+Lots of options out there, Web3uiKit, Web3Modal, RainbowKit is nice also, web3-onboard https://github.com/blocknative/web3-onboard seems pretty straight forward and uses gamestop wallet.
 But they just do so much more then what I need, or how they operate confuses me.
 So this is a good time to learn something new more concretely.

 5. COMPONENTS